The Credit Union Difference

 Our brand promise says we strive to “enhance members' lives by delivering secure and reliable access to money management systems, financial education tools, and products and services designed to produce financial stability and choices."
 We are dedicated to working for you and your financial well-being!

-A few minutes of your time to open an account will provide a lifetime of benefits to you, your family and business.
+A few minutes of your time to open an account will provide a lifetime of benefits to you, your family or business.
 By joining InTouch Credit Union, you’ll be part-owner of a financial cooperative whose members span the globe!
-Once Credit Union membership is established, members will receive a lifetime of quality financial services in an efficient, professional and convenient manner regardless of where they live or work.
-If you're not a member yet, please consider joining the InTouch family - and invite your family and co-workers to join, too!
+Once Credit Union membership is established, you will receive quality financial services in an efficient, professional and convenient manner regardless of where you live or work - now or in the future because once a member, always a member - unless the account is closed.
+If you're not a member yet, please consider joining the InTouch family - and invite your family and eligible co-workers to join, too!